-On Point for College founder and executive director Virginia "Ginny" Donohue '88 and author Lois Frankel '73, founder and senior partner of Corporate Coaching International, were each recognized for their success by Oswego President Deborah F. Stanley.
+On Point for College founder and executive director Virginia “Ginny” Donohue and author Lois Frankel, founder and senior partner of Corporate Coaching International, were each recognized for their success by Oswego President Deborah F. Stanley.

 “Lois and Ginny are inspirational activists.
 They affect not only individuals, but our future for a just and vibrant society,” said Stanley.

-A former executive, Donohue left behind a corporate career to create the nonprofit On Point for College and make higher education accessible to low-income high school students.
+A former executive, class of 1988 graduate Donohue left behind a corporate career to create the nonprofit On Point for College, which makes higher education accessible to low-income high school students.
 The effort has earned her many honors including the 2008 National College Access Network Executive Leadership Award of Excellence, 2006 Traditional Home magazine Classic Woman Award and Syracuse Post-Standard Achievement awards in 2004 and 2003.

 “Education is life-altering,” said Donohue, who called it “an honor to be in a position to change someone’s life.”